btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 ## Lightning Network General FAQ

-Here are some general questions about LN in BTCPay, regardless of the implementation.
+Here are some general questions about LN in BTCPay Server, regardless of the implementation.

 ### How many users can use Lightning Network in BTCPay?